tyler-technologies-oss/forge-design-system/docs/components/notifications-and-messages/inline-message/inline-message.md

 - Displaying information that will be used once and dismissed, such as announcements or new features.
 Use a [banner](/components/notifications-and-messages/banner) instead.
 - Displaying information that pertains to the full page.
 Use a [banner](/components/notifications-and-messages/banner) instead.

-### Examples

-- See an example of an inlined message in the [TCP Manager Apps case study](/get-started/other/case-studies/manager-apps)!

 ---

 ## Parts